scarpazza/home-assistant-konnected-tutorial/README.md

 You might be surprised by my example creating not one but two panels: one for intrusion and for fire/CO (CO: carbon monoxide detection).

 I recommend two distinct panels because you want them to behave differently.
-Specifically, you may want to arm/disarm the intrusion alarm automatically according to presence in the house, whereas fire/CO detection should always active (except for exceptional circumstances like maintenance or incident investigation).
+Specifically, you may want to arm/disarm the home intrusion alarm automatically according to presence in the house, whereas fire/CO detection should always active (except for exceptional circumstances like maintenance or incident investigation).

 Here are the lines I added in my `configuration.yaml`:

 ```
 alarm_control_panel:
   - platform: manual
-    name: Intrusion Alarm
+    name: Home Alarm
     arming_time: 15
     delay_time: 30
     trigger_time: 180